Scattering States in One-Dimensional Non-Hermitian Baths: Conclusion

 \section{Conclusion}

 In summary, we have developed a general method for studying single-photon transport in (single-band) NH baths on finite lattices and addressed the validity of the Lippmann-Schwinger equation.
-For generic baths and most of the eigenvectors, our method reduces to the Lippmann-Schwinger equation in the thermodynamic limit, but it can reduce to other expressions for finite-tuned setups.
+For generic baths and most of the eigenvectors, our method reduces to the Lippmann-Schwinger equation in the thermodynamic limit, but it can reduce to other expressions for fine-tuned setups.
 The analytical solutions for the 1D Hatano-Nelson and unidirectional next-to-nearest-neighbor hopping models are computed, and we show that the scattering states are not linear superpositions of plane waves in general.

 Our work provides a solid example for studying scattering states with a complex ``kinetic term'', which is a step towards a general theory of NH scattering.
 In addition, our work shows some unique features of the scattering states in highly experimentally relevant optical platforms.
 There are several immediate directions for future work.
 One important theoretical question is to understand the connection with finite-size Hermitian scattering theory.
-Another direction is generalizing our single-band approach to multiple bands \cite{Yao2018,PhysRevResearch.7.L012036} and to higher dimensions \cite{PhysRevX.14.021011}.
-Another natural theoretical question is to study the multiphoton-scattering states for NH baths in the presence of multiple emitters \cite{shi_multiphoton-scattering_2015, ShiMultimer2024}.
+Another direction is generalizing our single-band approach to multiple bands \cite{Yao2018,PhysRevResearch.7.L012036} and to higher dimensions \cite{PhysRevX.14.021011}; also, extending to the impurity problems \cite{PhysRevB.102.125124,burke2025nonhermitiannumericalrenormalizationgroup}.
+Another natural theoretical question is to study the strongly correlated states in the higher-excitation sectors \cite{Shen2007} for the current setup, or even in the presence of multiple emitters \cite{shi_multiphoton-scattering_2015, ShiMultimer2024}.
 From an application perspective, it would be interesting to investigate coherent photon transport in other experimentally accessible structured waveguides \cite{Poddubny2024}.

 \typeout{}